Sukeltaja-Appi/main/frontend/README.md

 ### Debugging

-There's some very good advice about debugging in [Expo's website](https://docs.expo.io/versions/latest/workflow/debugging/), read it!
+There's some very good advice about debugging in [Expo's website](https://docs.expo.io/versions/latest/workflow/debugging/).

 Supposedly debugging all of Redux, props and state works using [react-native-debugger](https://github.com/jhen0409/react-native-debugger).
 This has not been tested by us, instructions are on the Expo website link above.

-Remember that if you ever need to inspect props or state, you can use Expo's `Debug Remote JS` in conjunction with [react-devtools](https://github.com/facebook/react-devtools)!
+If you ever need to inspect props or state, you can use Expo's `Debug Remote JS` in conjunction with [react-devtools](https://github.com/facebook/react-devtools).
 This slows down the app considerably, so you might not want to do this all the time.

-Expo features live reloading and hot reloading, use them!
-There's also [a very handy performance monitor](https://docs.expo.io/versions/v28.0.0/react-native/performance/), but remember to never test performance on Development mode, as it's considerably slower.
-Remember that mobile apps should run at a buttery-smooth 60 frames per second all the time!
+Expo features live and hot reloading.
+There's also [a very handy performance monitor](https://docs.expo.io/versions/v28.0.0/react-native/performance/), but you shouldn't test performance on Development mode, as it's considerably slower.
+All mobile apps should run at 60 frames per second all the time.

 ### React Native